Removing Barriers to Treatment

 Details generalized to protect patient privacy.
 Based on social worker narratives from our hospital partners.

-$50 gas card → a parent reached the hospital every day during intensive leukemia treatment
+$50 in transportation assistance → a parent reached the hospital every day during intensive leukemia treatment

 A young child diagnosed with leukemia required mostly inpatient treatment.
 Both parents were employed, but the daily travel created mounting costs the foundation helped cover.